-Bennett Land Surveying Ltd is regularly entrusted with the survey of statutory rights of way for both municipal and industrial clients.
+Bennett Land Surveying Ltd is regularly entrusted with the survey of rights of way for both municipal and industrial clients.
 Through diligent research, excellent client relations and the use of our state-of-the-art field equipment and computer software, we are able to deliver quality products on time and within budget.

 Bennett Land Surveying services include: